-Crumbles, crisps, and cobblers are humbler and more fruit-forward than their more elegant pie and tart cousins.
+Crumbles are part of a family of fruit desserts that include crisps and crumbles.
+Crumble has a streusel-meets-pastry topping that is both crisp and craggle-filled, while the underside is softened by the fruit juices.
+Crumbles are more fruit-forward than their more elegant pie and tart cousins.
 I typically add a minimal amount of sugar or spices and let the fruit speak for itself.

 I also don't usually bother measuring or weighing the fruit I buy for a crumble.
 When shopping, I imagine my baking dish and then grab as much fruit as I think I'll need to fill it.
+As a general rule, 1 1/2 pounds of fruit will fill most baking dishes.
 Back in my kitchen, I slice the fruit directly into the pan and keep going until it's filled.
 If I don't have enough fruit, I either settle for a fruit-to-crumble ratio that's closer to 50/50 (not a bad thing) or add a handful of blueberries or another fruit in my bag to round it out.

-And don't worry if you see juices puddling at the bottom of the dish after you start to serve.
-This is normal, especially if you couldn't help diving into the crumble while it was still warm and not quite fully set.
-A spoonful of these syrupy juices is the perfect finishing touch over the scoop of ice cream you will inevitably want with your crumble.
+And don't worry if you see juices puddling at the bottom of the dish after you start to serve — this is normal, especially if you couldn't help diving into the crumble while it was still warm and not quite fully set.
+A spoonful of these syrupy juices is perfect drizzled over the scoop of ice cream you will inevitably want with your crumble.

 What You Need